 Method archiver() of class FamForecast() is called by method lag_fam_arch() of class AnalysisSuite() (see Subsection 3.3.2.(xi) above) to archive long forecast data from the Fields Data Base (FDB) into the Mars archive.
 The short cycling forecast data is archived by method archiver() of class FamAnalysis(), see Subsection 3.6.2.(ix) above.
-Method archiver() optionally adds task 'ml' for the model level data if switch 'LRMLP' from module parameters.py has the value 'True'; task 'pl' for the pressure level data if switch 'LRPLP' from module parameters.py has the value 'True'; task 'sfc' for the surface data if switch 'LRSUP' from module parameters.py has the value 'True'; task 'pt' for the data on potential temperature levels if switch 'LRPTP' from module parameters.py has the value 'True'; task 'pv' for the data on potential vorticity levels if switch 'LRPVP' from module parameters.py has the value 'True' and task 'hl' for the data on height levels if switch 'LRHLP' from module parameters.py has the value 'True'.
+Method archiver() optionally adds task 'ml' for the model level data if switch 'LRMLP' from module parameters.py has the value 'True'; task 'pl' for the pressure level data if switch 'LRPLP' from module parameters.py has the value 'True'; task 'sfc' for the surface data if switch 'LRSUP' from module parameters.py has the value 'True'; task 'pt' for the data on potential temperature levels if switch 'LRPTP' from module parameters.py has the value 'True'; task 'pt' for the data on potential vorticity levels if switch 'LRPVP' from module parameters.py has the value 'True'; task 'pt' has the value 'True'; task 'pt' for the data on height levels if switch 'LRPLP' from module parameters.py has the value 'True'; task 'pt' has the value 'True'; task 'pt' for the data on potential vorticity levels if switch 'LRPVP' from module parameters.py has the value 'True'.
 Each task is triggered by event 'fdb' of the previous task (if there is one).